-In 2022, the Company's net profit was Baht 367.1 million, decreasing by 22.2% from Baht 471.8 million in the previous year.
-The net profit in 2022 decreased due to the Company's policy to increase the loan amount, resulting in increased market expenses.
+In 2023, the Company's net profit was Baht 92.1 million, decreasing by 74.9% from Baht 367.1 million in the previous year.
+The net profit in 2023 decreased as the Company was more stringent in loan approval with a reduced hire-purchase interest ceiling rate of 23% per annum, according to the announcement of the Office of the Consumer Protection Board (OCPB), effective January 10, 2023.